LinkedIn is the priciest ad platform in B2B.

 Three situations where the money is better spent somewhere else.

 Untested messaging.
 Running LinkedIn Ads before you know what resonates is expensive guesswork.
 Spend a few months publishing organic content.
-See what gets comments, saves, and profile visits.
+See what pulls comments, saves, and profile visits.
 Then put ad budget behind the messages that already proved themselves with real engagement.

 "LinkedIn ads are 3 to 5x more expensive than Facebook ads and 1.5 to 3x more expensive than Google Search ads on a cost-per-click basis." (upGrowth, LinkedIn Ads Cost 2026)